-- A specific adaptation for contracts with direct participation features (the variable fee approach), which will not be used by the company - A simplified approach (the premium allocation approach) mainly for short-duration contracts, generally less than 12
+- The core of NZ IFRS 17 is the general model, supplemented by: - A specific adaptation for contracts with direct participation features (the variable fee approach), which will not be used by the company. - A simplified approach (the premium allocation approach) mainly for short-duration contracts, generally less than 12 months. - The branch has elected to use the general model for all treaties it enters.